 6. Frozen banana ghosts

-For something a little less complex, BBC Good Food has a straightforward frozen banana recipe that requires some white chocolate, desiccated coconut and dark chocolate buttons.
+For something a little less complex, BBC Good Food has a straightforward frozen banana recipe that only requires some white chocolate, desiccated coconut and dark chocolate buttons.

 7. Sensory games